Muhmd95/ALU-Project-Phase-1/README.md

    - Internally: add → right shift → output.

 ------------------------------------------------------------
-Internal Tool Used by Most Operations (Not an Operation)
+Internal Tool Used by Most Operations
 ------------------------------------------------------------
 Full Adder / Ripple-Carry Adder
 - The 1-bit full adder and 4-bit ripple adder are NOT operations.